Jhené Aiko: Personal life

-Aiko was baptized when she was 16 at the evangelical Pentecostal Foursquare Church.
+In 2004, at the age of 16, Aiko was baptized at the evangelical Pentecostal Foursquare Church.
 She dated American R&B singer O'Ryan from 2005 to 2008.
-At the age of 20, Aiko gave birth to her daughter with O'Ryan on November 19, 2008.
+Together, they have a daughter, born on November 19, 2008, when Aiko was 20.

-Before her brother Miyagi died of cancer on July 19, 2012, Aiko recorded "For My Brother" on her laptop, which was initially intended only for her brother to hear.
-He was able to listen to the song shortly before his death.
+Aiko's brother Miyagi died of brain cancer on July 19, 2012.
+Shortly before his death, he was able to listen to her song "For My Brother", which was recorded on her laptop and initially intended only for him to hear.

-On August 27, 2013, Aiko was involved in a car accident in Los Angeles along with her daughter, older sister Miyoko, and her daughter's father, O'Ryan.
-She suffered various injuries, but the other passengers were unharmed.
+On August 27, 2013, Aiko was involved in a car accident in Los Angeles along with her daughter, older sister Miyoko, and her daughter's father O'Ryan.
+She suffered from a broken wrist, a chipped tooth, and had to get stitches on her chin; however, the other passengers were unharmed.

 On March 16, 2016, Aiko and Oladipo "Dot da Genius" Omishore revealed they were married.
-On August 9, 2016, Aiko filed for divorce citing irreconcilable differences.
+On August 9, 2016, Aiko filed for divorce from Dot da Genius, citing irreconcilable differences.
 The divorce was finalized in October 2017.

 Since 2016, Aiko has been in an on-again, off-again relationship with Big Sean.
-Their son was born on November 8, 2022.
+Their son Noah was born on November 8, 2022.

+Aiko's home burned down during the 2025 Palisades Fire.